-We are asked this great question on a daily basis.
+We are asked this question on a daily basis.
 There are 2 formats to start a new business within most jurisdictions within Canada.
-They include either registering a business registration or Master Business Licence or Incorporating.
+They include either registering a business registration/Master Business Licence or Incorporating.

 Let’s take a quick view of what an incorporated company offers you as a business owner within any jurisdiction in Canada.